benlucchesi/grails-cookie-session/README.md

 for giving me a place to start.

 ## Why Cookie Session V2?
-The original cookie-session plugin is functional, but does not support the full breadth of use-cases found in a modern grails application.
-The following use-cases are not possible with the other version of the cookie-session plugin, but are fully supported by cookie-session-v2:
+The original cookie-session plugin is functional, but does not support the full breadth of use-cases found in modern grails applications.
+The following use-cases are not possible with the cookie-session plugin, but are fully supported by cookie-session-v2:

 + Flash scope